VerifiedAnon/bitnet.rs/PROJECT_PLAN.md

     - Uses `std::sync::mpsc::channel` for message passing.
 The UI thread holds the Sender, and the model thread holds the Receiver.
     - When the user sends a message, the UI thread sends a `BackendCommand::Generate { prompt: String }` message to the model thread.
     - The model thread loops, receiving commands.
 On `Generate`, it enters a generation loop.
 For each token produced, it sends a `UICommand::AppendToken { token: String }` message back to the UI thread.
     - The UI thread's update loop uses `try_recv()` to check for new tokens without blocking, appending them to the chat display as they arrive.
 This creates the "streaming" effect and keeps the UI responsive.

 ## Guiding Principles & Philosophy

 This project aims to create a high-performance, dual-backend inference engine for BitNet-style models, written entirely in pure Rust.
 Our philosophy is guided by three core principles:

 - **Performance through Specialization:**
 We recognize that peak performance on different hardware (GPU vs. CPU) requires fundamentally different algorithmic approaches.
-We will implement two highly specialized backends: a "Decode-and-Multiply" kernel for GPUs (informed by the Microsoft CUDA implementation) and a "Look-Up Table" (LUT) kernel for CPUs (informed by the GGML implementation), leveraging the unique strengths of each architecture.
+We will implement two highly specialized backends: a "Decode-and-Multiply" kernel for GPUs (informed by the Microsoft CUDA implementation) and a "Look-Up Table" (LUT) kernel for CPUs (informed by the GGML CPU kernels), leveraging the unique strengths of each architecture.

 - **Ergonomics and Accessibility:**